- Arriving at Bethany

 - Health Services

-Welcome to Bethany Lutheran College.
-This guidebook is designed so that you as a student may be better equipped to deal with the various aspects of college life and grow academically, socially, and spiritually.
-Students are required to be familiar with its contents.
-While this guidebook provides an overall review of general college policies and guidelines, it is not intended to be inclusive or all-encompassing.
+While this guidebook provides an overall review of general college policies and guidelines, it is not intended to be inclusive or all-encompassing in that not all situations are foreseeable.
 The college reserves the right to change, add or delete any statement in this guidebook.
-This guidebook is not a contract, and the college can deviate from any provision herein at its sole discretion.
+This guidebook is not a legally binding contract and the college can deviate from any provision herein at its sole discretion.
+Amendments to the guidebook during the academic year shall appear in the online version.
+Questions relating to the contents of the Student Guidebook may be directed to the Dean of Students.